mrdijk/EnergyEfficient_FL/fabric/dynamos/README.md

 # If it gives back something with data then this is working as well!
 # Note: this is the same for other agents, such as vu, and the third party, but then with the values of their respective files.
 ```

+TODO: can also likely just be a script for all of these things above.
+But keep this in ARCHIVE.MD then for old manual setup before adding it to a script.

 Additional tips:
 ```sh